Foreigners offload Chinese bonds for 9th straight month in Oct | Business

 Foreigners offload Chinese bonds for 9th straight month in Oct

-But the pace of outflow has slowed, as such holdings fell by a larger margin of 80 billion yuan in September.
+CCDC data also showed that foreigners had offloaded a total of 595.9 billion yuan worth of Chinese debt.
 "All in all, monetary policy divergence and credit risk is and will continue to be the key factors to watch," Alicia Garcia Herrero, chief economist for Asia Pacific at Natixis, said in a note published earlier this month.

 Overseas investors sold their holdings of China's onshore bonds for a ninth straight month in October, albeit at a slower pace, as interest rate differentials between China and the United States continued to drive foreigners away.